featurehub-io/featurehub-javascript-sdk/README.md

 You can listen to these events at any point, the state of the features doesn't need to be loaded yet.

-# Quick Start for NodeJs
+# Quick Start for NodeJS

 ## Step 1: Getting an apiKey

-Generally for a nodejs application (unless its a batch application) you would use a _client evaluated key_.
-This means all of the
-Feature targeting information comes down to the server application and it can make complex feature decisions locally.
-This makes it considerably faster, and it means the details about how your features are working is kept private.
+Generally for a nodejs application (unless its a batch application) you would use a _client evaluated key_. _Client Side evaluation_ is intended for use in secure environments (such as microservices, e.g Node JS) and is intended for rapid client side evaluation, per request for example.
+This also means all of the feature flag targeting information comes down to the server application and it can make complex feature decisions locally.

 ## Step 2: Setting up your configuration

-Its expected that you are going to get the location of your FeatureHub server, your API key and other global information via environment variables.
+Set the location of your FeatureHub server, your API key and other global information via environment variables:

-Something like:

-### Initializing
 ```typescript
 const fhConfig = new EdgeFeatureHubConfig(process.env.FEATUREHUB_EDGE_URL, process.env.FEATUREHUB_CLIENT_API_KEY).init();
 ```

 In this case, we are creating a global connection and adding it to the startup of the application and telling it to kick off.

-We recommend that for a server application, you include the _readyness_ of the FeatureHub Connection in your health check, so don't let the deployment orchestration (be it a FaaS, kubernetes, ECS, etc) let any traffic route to your server unless you have a healthy connection to FeatureHub (just like you could with a database).
-Something like:
+We recommend that for a server application, you include the _readyness_ of the FeatureHub connection in your health check, so don't let the deployment orchestration (be it a FaaS, kubernetes, ECS, etc) let any traffic route to your server unless you have a healthy connection to FeatureHub (just like you could with a database):

-### A health check

 ```typescript
 server.get('/health/liveness', (req, res, next) => {